What is a Single Purpose Application? The Complete Guide

 How SPAs Replace Manual Workflows

-Manual Process | SPA Solution |
+Manual Process | LLM-Accelerated SPA Solution |

 Excel warranty tracking Shared via email, manually updated by 3 people, version control issues |